Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons18.md

 - Looking through the output, we can see `Slither` is in fact detecting things in our `refund` function!

 [![Reentrancy Exploit](https://updraft.cyfrin.io/security-section-4/18-exploit-reentrancy/exploit-reentrancy1.png)](https://updraft.cyfrin.io/security-section-4/18-exploit-reentrancy/exploit-reentrancy1.png)

+### What is a re-entrancy attack and how does it work?
+- For this lesson, we'll be heavily leaning on our **[sc-exploits-minimized](https://github.com/Cyfrin/sc-exploits-minimized)** repo for diagrams and examples to reference.
+Be sure to clone it so you can see how these vulnerabilities work locally.